|

 Teachers

-holidays I went to baroque courses, where the tutors were young pioneers such
+the school holidays I went to baroque courses, where the tutors were young

-as Ton Koopman, Ku Ebbinge, Jaap ter Linden and Jeanette van Wingerden, and
+pioneers such as Ton Koopman, Ku Ebbinge, Jaap ter Linden and Jeanette van Wingerden,

-where tutors and students discussed the way they thought ‘early music’ should
+and where tutors and students discussed the way they thought ‘early music’

 After the conservatoire